Infrastructure and economics: Impact on economic development

 Investment in infrastructure is part of the capital accumulation required for economic development and may affect socioeconomic measures of welfare.
 The causality of infrastructure and economic growth has always been in debate.
 Generally, infrastructure plays a critical role in expanding national production capacity, which leads to increase in a country's wealth.
 In developing nations, expansions in electric grids, roadways, and railways show marked growth in economic development.
-However, the relationship does not remain in advanced nations who witness more and more lower rates of return on such infrastructure investments.
+However, the relationship does not remain in advanced nations who witness ever lower rates of return on such infrastructure investments.

 Nevertheless, infrastructure yields indirect benefits through the supply chain, land values, small business growth, consumer sales, and social benefits of community development and access to opportunity.
 The American Society of Civil Engineers cite the many transformative projects that have shaped the growth of the United States including the Transcontinental Railroad that connected major cities from the Atlantic to Pacific coast; the Panama Canal that revolutionised shipment in connected the two oceans in the Western hemisphere; the Interstate Highway System that spawned the mobility of the masses; and still others that include the Hoover Dam, Trans-Alaskan pipeline, and many bridges (the Golden Gate, Brooklyn, and San Francisco–Oakland Bay Bridge).
 All these efforts are testimony to the infrastructure and economic development correlation.